The Cybercene Lab

 Welcome!

-This new humanities-centered lab proposes the Cybercene as a new gathering principal to study the current ecocultural era in our planetary history.
-As lands burn, oceans boil, species go extinct almost unnoticed on a daily basis and political/economic/cultural conflicts (local, regional and global) multiply, we aim to explore interdisciplinary yet realistic pathways towards healing and restored habitability.
+Conceived in 2022, founded in May 2023 and housed at the University of California, Los Angeles (UCLA) since 2024, this humanities lab proposes the Cybercene as a new gathering principal to study the current ecocultural era in our planetary history.
+As lands burn, oceans boil, species go extinct almost unnoticed on a daily basis and political/economic/cultural conflicts (local, regional and global) multiply, we aim to explore interdisciplinary and pragmatic pathways towards wellbeing and restored habitability.
+The primary question that guides our activities is:

 Roughly encompassing the first two decades of the 21st century and still ongoing, the Cybercene is defined in a forthcoming book by Professor Vetri Nathan as "a pivotal period in which online on-screen “realities,” digital representations and narratives have quickly and effectively transformed identities and substituted the value of actual bodies and living habitats."
 We believe that naming, understanding and addressing this transformation can allow us to locate and deploy more effective pathways to mitigate some of the major crises, both natural and cultural, of our era.